sssssSneaky/kaginawa/README.md

 ## Scenario

-You have code execution on an linux account with sudo privileges but cannot find a privilege escalation exploit.
+You have code execution in a linux account with sudo privileges, but cannot find a privilege escalation exploit.

 A common technique in this case is creating a "sudo proxy", which is basically a function that wraps the sudo command to capture the user's credentials or execute a privileged action.